 Let us first look at single rotation.
-Observe that the value of x must be h in an insertion (otherwise, a was imbalanced even before the insertion, which is impossible).
-This means that the height of the subtree rooted at node a decreases from h + 2 to h + 1 (note that after the rotation the subtree is rooted at node b), as claimed.
+Observe that the value of x must be h in an insertion (otherwise, u was imbalanced even before the insertion, which is impossible).
+Before the insertion, the height of T{sub} must be h + 2.
+After the rotation, the height of T'{sub} (which is rooted at node v) is still h + 2.